-Bond Issuer - A municipality or housing authority with the authority to issue MTBA for a jurisdiction.
+Bond Issuer - A municipality, board, or housing authority with the authority to issue bonds using MTBA for a jurisdiction.

-Bond Opinion Letter - A document provided by counsel representing the issuer that opines that the bonds have been validly issued and, if tax exemption is intended, that the bonds are tax-exempt bonds.
+Bond Opinion Letter - A document provided by Bond Counsel representing the issuer that opines that the bonds have been validly issued and, if tax exemption is intended, that the bonds are tax-exempt bonds.

-Bond Purchase Agreement Summary Letter - The THDA Template that defines the terms of the bond purchase agreement.
+Bond Purchase Agreement Summary Letter - The THDA Template that describes the terms of a bond purchase agreement.